|

 Gold

-• Corn is trading slightly higher this morning as prices generally rebound from yesterday’s selloff in which corn made new contract lows in the March contract.
+• Corn is trading higher this morning after rebounding yesterday off of new contract lows at $4.36-3/4 in the March contract.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.